geekgirl101/FFXI-HD-Maps/Q&A.md

 ____
 __Q.
 I don't like the Hunting Maps, how do I switch to Clean Maps?__

-__A.__ Delete the folder you downloaded the Hunting Maps in, create a new folder for the Clean Maps then download and drop the Clean Maps in there.
+__A.__ There's a few ways to do this.
+You can create a new folder for your Clean Maps and then add this to Pivot whilst clicking on the - next to the folder name you created for the Hunting Maps.
+The other option is to delete all the files in the folder you created for the Hunting Maps and replace them with the Clean Maps.
+In either case you'll need to restart your game for the changes to take effect.

 ____
 __Q.
 I don't see any changes in the game!__